Duration: 01 February 2019 - 30 September 2024

 We will gather information from patients about their current healthcare and work with health professionals to understand how services are organised.
 We will then identify what better care for patients with fibromyalgia looks like.
 We will also estimate the benefits and costs of existing and alternative care models.

 By the end of the study we will have developed a new model of care for people with fibromyalgia.
 The model will prioritise what people with fibromyalgia think important.
 It will be cost-effective and ensure better outcomes for patients.
 We will develop a plan for how the service can be put in place to ensure higher levels of patient satisfaction across the country.
-We will also produce an online resource offering information and support to patients via Healthtalk.

 - Partner locations